-In 1901, several colleges, including the University of Chicago, Columbia University, Cornell University, Dartmouth College, the University of Minnesota, the U.S. Naval Academy, the University of Colorado and Yale University, began sponsoring men's basketball games.
+In 1901, several colleges, including the University of Chicago, Columbia University, Cornell University, Dartmouth College, the University of Minnesota, the U.S. Naval Academy, the University of Colorado and Yale University, started sponsoring men's basketball games.

 In 1910, the Intercollegiate Athletic Association of the United States (IAAUS) changed its name to the National Collegiate Athletic Association (NCAA).

 In 1924, the International Women's Sports Federation included a women's basketball competition.
+Also, the Edmonton Grads won one of four consecutive exhibition Olympics tournaments this year.

 By 1925, 37 women's high school varsity basketball or state tournaments were held.